-Explanation: Mindfulness Meditation

-As a tutor / facilitator you could use the Mindful meditation script exercise 7C

-N.B there are many meditation CDs that are widely available from libraries or the internet that have an exercise similar to the following:
+Mindfulness meditation.
+As a tutor / facilitator you could use the Mindful meditation script on handoout 7C.
+Please note that there are many meditation CDs and recordings that are widely available from libraries or the internet.
+You can use the following exercise or something similar:

-- Ask students to sit on their chairs with both feet flat on the ground. - Then encourage students step by step to tense and relax parts of their bodies starting with their toes, moving up the lower legs, upper legs etc. - Once students have tensed and relaxed all parts of their body ask them to try to close their eyes (if they have not already) and clear their heads of all thoughts and worries by imagining a cloud that takes away all their worries and stress. - Encourage them to sit like this for a minute or so, then ask them to open their eyes.
+- Ask students to sit on their chairs with both feet flat on the ground. - Then encourage students step by step to tense and relax parts of their bodies starting with their toes, moving up the lower legs, upper legs etc.. - Once students have tensed and relaxed all parts of their body ask them to try to close their eyes (if they have not already) and clear their heads of all thoughts and worries by imagining a cloud that takes away all their worries and stress. - Encourage them to sit like this for a minute or so, then ask them to open their eyes.
 Discuss how it felt when they were completely relaxed.